ThePendulum/aurora/README.md

 * `session.secret`: The session secret is used to provide secure authenticated access, and should be replaced with a long random token.
 The example token is public information, and may help unauthorized guests gaining access to your setup when authenticated is required.

 ### Users
-For authentication, at least 1 user is required.
-A user is added as follows:
+On installation, a default user with username and password `guest` is added.
+When authentication is disabled, all sessions belong to this guest account.
+E.g. presets will also be stored to this account.
+A new user can be added as follows:

 ```
-npm run user-add -- --username USERNAME --pasword PASSWORD --role ROLE
+npm run users-add -- --username USERNAME --pasword PASSWORD --role ROLE
 ```

 Accepted roles are `admin`, `guest` or `user` (default).
-Currently, there are no uses for roles, but in the future each may receive different privileges.
+Existing users with the same username will be overwritten; a list of all users can be retrieved with `npm run users-list`.
+Currently, all roles are equivalent, but in the future each may receive different privileges.

 ### Default presets
 As you may wish to run aurora without any [presets](#presets), default presets are added manually: